 - Short-term, on-site classes for only 3 to 6 credits.

-Fall semester studies in Paris registration continues through the month of June.
-We offer a range of courses in history of art, architecture, fashion and photography as well as studio art classes (beginners are welcome!) in photography, printmaking, painting, drawing, ceramics and bookmaking.
+Winter session studies in Paris registration will continue through the third week of October.
+The Winter session class offerings are still uncertain but are likely to include a history of Art and Architecture in Paris, Digital Photography and French language classes.
+The Spring semester will offer a more extensive selection of courses including studio art classes (photo, painting, printmaking, drawing), art history and history classes.
 All these courses are conducted in English.
-Students will also take one French language class to help them improve their French language skills while in Paris to help them get the most out of their experience!
+Spring semester Students will also take one French language class to help them improve their French language skills while in Paris to help them get the most out of their experience!

 Click here to learn more (prices, activities, housing, etc.):